pradeepelavarasan/Image-Classification-Cifar-10/README.md

 - Validation accuracy = 82.39
 - No. of epochs = 50

+Note-> we have not considered image documented in this model and will be covered in other projects.
+Please feel free to try image augmentation to further improve your validation accuracy

 ## Custom Model
 ### Annotated with output size and receptive field calculation at every layer